Mike Pence: Vice presidency (2017–2021)

 Soon after the election, he was appointed chairman of President-elect Trump's transition team.
 During the transition phase of the Trump administration, Pence was reported as holding a large degree of influence in the administration due to his roles as a mediator between Trump and congressional Republicans, for reassuring conservatives about Trump's conservative credentials, and his influence in determining Donald Trump's cabinet.

 On January 20, 2017, at noon, Pence became the 48th vice president of the United States, sworn into the office by justice Clarence Thomas.
+Pence became the first vice president to be sworn in by an African-American justice of the Supreme Court.